Corifollitropin alfa (rch)

 blood vessel problems (thrombophlebitis)

-a lack of blood flow (deep venous thrombosis) that may result in a loss of your arm or leg
+a lack of blood flow (deep venous thrombosis) that may result in a loss of your arm

 Please discuss this with your doctor, before starting treatment, especially if: